anne-urai/lab_wiki/docs/practical/templates/MeetingTemplate.md

 ## Template to fill out _before_ meeting
 For our regular supervision meetings, we'll use the template below (feel free to adapt it to your needs, or give me feedback).
 It was adapted from [Tomas Knapen's lab wiki](https://github.com/tknapen/tknapen.github.io/wiki/Meeting-template), who in turn got it from Martin Hebart.

-Fill it in before our meeting, and send it to Anne by email (just in the body of the text) with title _'Weekly summary [date]'_.
+Fill it in before our meeting, and send it to Anne by email/Teams (just in the body of the text) with title _'Weekly summary [date]'_.
 If you have a better idea for keeping track (a shared living document?
 Teams channel?), I'm happy to explore!

 ### Current state of wellbeing
 Motivation is pretty good / I'm demotivated because... / I have fun working on ... / Still trying to get over the paper rejection... / I'm struggling with ... / I'm bored / Insecure